amirgholami/PyHessian/README.md

 ## Citation
 PyHessian has been developed as part of the following paper.
 We appreciate it if you would please cite the following paper if you found the library useful for your work:

 * Z. Yao, A. Gholami, K Keutzer, M. Mahoney.
-PyHessian:  Neural Networks Through the Lens of the Hessian, Spotlight at ICML workshop on Beyond First-Order Optimization Methods in Machine Learning, 2020, [PDF](https://arxiv.org/pdf/1912.07145.pdf).
+PyHessian:  Neural Networks Through the Lens of the Hessian, Spotlight at ICML workshop on Beyond First-Order Optimization Methods in Machine Learning, 2020 (also in proceedings of IEEE Conferenceon big data), [PDF](https://arxiv.org/pdf/1912.07145.pdf).